kwekumills/Kweku_Projectassignment/README/README.md

 - 40.78.99.189

 Machines within the network can only be accessed by Jump box.

-- Which machine did you allow to access your ELK VM?
-What was its IP address?
-Jumpbox, IP 10.0.0.4
+Jumpbox was given access to ELK VM, IP 10.0.0.4

 A summary of the access policies in place can be found in the table below.